Colorado-all/cve/seacms/seacms V13.3-sql-1.md

-Seacms V13.3 has an SQL injection vulnerability that allows an authenticated attacker to exploit the database.
+Seacms V13.3 has an SQL injection vulnerability that allows an authenticated attacker to exploit the database to steal information or compromise the database

 Download address：https://www.seacms.com/download/